 Although the majority of commuting trips in the village are by private automobile, Orland Park is somewhat unusual for a village of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Orland Park area by reducing both traffic and air pollution.

-Orland Park is one of the most well-educated cities in the nation.
-40.83% of adults in Orland Park have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Orland Park ranks among the highest in the nation.
+Of the 25-and-older adult population in Orland Park, 41.29% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Orland Park in 2010 was $41,637, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $166,548 for a family of four.

 Orland Park is a somewhat ethnically-diverse village.
 The people who call Orland Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orland Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Orland Park include Polish, German, Italian, and English.